Rich and Famous (1981 film): Production

 Robert Mulligan originally was slated to direct, but when members of the American Federation of Television and Radio Artists and the Screen Actors Guild went on strike four days after filming began, the production shut down.
 Mulligan was forced to withdraw when previous commitments conflicted with the new schedule.
 The film proved to be the last directed by Cukor.
 It also marked the screen debuts of an 8-year-old Nicole Eggert and Meg Ryan, who played Merry's daughter in the 1969 and 1981 segments, respectively.

 Filming

 New York City locations seen in the film include the Algonquin Hotel, the Saint Regis and the Waldorf Astoria.
-Additional locations include Madison, New Jersey (standing in for Northampton, Connecticut), Los Angeles, and Malibu.
+Additional locations include Madison, New Jersey (standing in for Northampton, Massachusetts), Los Angeles, and Malibu.
 Interiors were filmed at the Metro-Goldwyn-Mayer Studios in Culver City.
 Sets were later rented for use in the Biltmore Hotel scenes in the 1984 blockbuster Ghostbusters.